 When an error occurs at the replication level, the error is reflected in the status of the resource in the replication resource group of the relevant remote replication component.
 This changed status appears in the Remote Replication status field in the output of the geoadm status command for that protection group.

 This section contains the following procedures:

-- "How to Detect Remote Replication Errors" on page 50 - "How to Recover From an Oracle ZFS Storage Appliance Remote Replication Error" on page 52 phys-paris-1# clresource status -v zfssa-replication-resource zfssa-replication-resource
+- "How to Detect Remote Replication Errors" on page 59 - "How to Recover From an Oracle ZFS Storage Appliance Remote Replication Error" on page 60

 ▼ How to Detect Remote Replication Errors